 - carrying out exercises that a physical therapist has recommended

-People who cannot use biologic drugs may benefit from oral small-molecule drugs, which is another form of emerging treatment, or a disease-modifying antirheumatic drug.
+People who cannot take biologic drugs may benefit from oral small-molecule drugs, another form of emerging treatment, or a disease-modifying antirheumatic drug, known as a DMARD.

-These drugs can change the way the immune system works, reduce inflammation, or both.
-They can reduce the severity of symptoms and frequency of flares, and they may also reduce the long-term impact of psoriatic arthritis.
+These drugs can change how the immune system works, reduce inflammation, or both.
+They can reduce the severity of symptoms and frequency of flares, and they may also reduce the long-term effects of PsA.

 - anti-inflammatory medications for joint swelling and pain